 More important to note is that Pier 7 could be the heart of an activated waterfront, with more uses and activities on Pier 6 in Brooklyn Bridge Park and publicly accessible maritime uses on Pier 8.

 Pier 6 is largely a passive park with limited things to do.
-While there are spectacular views of the skyline, they are mainly visible only form the perimeter promenade.

-Current BMT planning refers to this site as a major "open space" and a "destination park."
 The Cobble Hill Association has advocated for a mixed-use space that is more than just a green park.
 There's an opportunity to diversify Pier 7 and other waterfront public spaces with uses such as a public market, civic centers, marine activities, and cultural venues.

 Before the construction of Brooklyn Bridge Park, we were asked to facilitate a community workshop to offer an alternative to the then-proposed design of Pier 6.
 The goal was to make the pier a more mixed-use destination.
 Today, this concept is a potential model for Pier 7.